-The importance of making
+The importance of making people feel special

-I went to a funeral last weekend.
+I went to a funeral a while back.
 The most incredible funeral I have ever been to actually (I haven’t been to many so I am using TV and movies for an expanded frame of reference – because that is real, right?).